Plans

 • what the outcomes and decisions are in each phase of the process

-Right now the committee is identifying and confirming significant resource management issues, including subdivisions, financial contributions, indigenous biodiversity, historical heritage and planning for natural hazards and climate change.
+The review process saw the committee identify and confirm significant resource management issues, including subdivisions, financial contributions, indigenous biodiversity, historical heritage and planning for natural hazards and climate change.

 Other plans